Dynamic Suicide Sprints | Sprint Conditioning Workouts

 Suicide Sprint Conditioning With Kbands

 Notice throughout the drill you will see Kbands maximizing the results.
 You will find increased muscle activation throughout this conditioning drill with Kbands.
 Kbands are an amazing training tool to help activate glutes, hip flexors, and improve stride strength.
 Resistance training is known to improve stride length and power off the ground.
 This is an essential component of sprint speed.
-Not only can Kbands help improve your speed, they will greathly enhance conditioning.
-With complete muscle activation you will find fatigue much easier and with proper training reps and sets you too can optimize your results.
+Not only can Kbands help improve your speed, they will greatly enhance conditioning.

 When setting up the proper amount of repetitions and sets during a conditioning workout it is important to train like we compete.
 This type of conditioning drill is meant to help build explosiveness while improving conditioning.
 Throughout competition we will need to continuously compete at a high-level, sprinting at our best.
 By keeping the rest between each conditioning set at a minimum, we will progressively require less rest to maintain 100% intensity.
 For beginners, complete 2-3 resisted rounds of each of the modifications followed by 1-2 un-resisted reps.
 For more advanced athletes, complete 5-6 resisted rounds for each of the modifications followed by 1-2 un-resisted rounds.
 These rep ranges will take some time to get through, but challenge your conditioning and speed each set.